saugatttt/ComSci-Portfolio/README.md

 ### Advanced JS: Games and Visualizations

 ### Advanced JS: Natural Simulations
+Definitely the most challenging module of the

 ### Creative Coding Session
+For the summative, Dylan and I worked on our own Snake Game with the help of Dan Shiffman's work.
+This was probably the biggest project of the semester, especially if we include our creative refactoring.
+There were 2 main things I took away from this project.
+The first was actively learning how to apply object oriented programming in a useful way by doing it.
+The second was the importance of tackling big projects.
+It's one thing to learn a concept, but practicing by applying it in a big project is much more productive.

 ### AP:CS - Digital Information, Algorithms
+This module was interesting and meaningful because it includes some of the most funamental concepts yet I knew very little about them.
+More specifically, learning about digital information was fun because I felt engaged by the topic.

 ### AP:CS - Computer Innovations, The Internet